junxit/us-congress-bills-113/metadata.md

 - 2013-06-25 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with a preamble.
 Without written report.
 - 2013-06-25 — Committee on Foreign Relations.
 Reported by Senator Menendez with an amendment in the nature of a substitute and with a preamble.
 Without written report.
 - 2013-06-25 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 93.
+- 2013-06-26 — Passed/agreed to in Senate: Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent.(consideration: CR S5302-5304; text of measure as reported in Senate: CR S5302-5303; text as passed Senate: CR S5303-5304)
+- 2013-06-26 — Resolution agreed to in Senate with an amendment and with a preamble by Unanimous Consent. (consideration: CR S5302-5304; text of measure as reported in Senate: CR S5302-5303; text as passed Senate: CR S5303-5304)